 Modifying a TRO or FRO in New Jersey

 Once a TRO or FRO has been obtained, there is a very specific legal process plaintiffs and defendants must follow to modify the order.
 Even if the plaintiff and the defendant reconcile, or if the plaintiff chooses to drop charges against the defendant, the restraining order is not automatically dismissed.
 Either party may file a motion or affidavit to change the order, which a judge must hear in person in court.

 While New Jersey FROs do not expire, TROs are only temporary.
-During a final hearing, a judge may choose to dismiss the TRO, extend it or replace it with an FRO.
+During a final hearing, a judge may choose to dismiss the TRO, extend it, or replace it with a FRO.
 The plaintiff may ask the judge for an extension of the TRO, especially in the case when a court date needs to be rescheduled.

 - The plaintiff’s position on the motion to dismiss

 - If the plaintiff is still fearful for their safety when near the defendant